lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Added a cross-reference to Section 5.1.1.3 regarding use of OrigPKIMessage to Section 5.1.3.5

 * Added POP for KEM keys to Section 5.2.8.
 Restructured the section and fixed some references which broke from RFC2510 to RFC4210

+* Fixed the issue in Section 5.3.19.15, resulting from a change made in draft-ietf-lamps-cmp-updates-14, that no plain public-key can be used in the request message in CMPCertificate.

 * Updated Appendix B regarding KEM-based message protection and usage of CMS EnvelopedData